bcgov/design-system/components/link/README.md

 # Links

-Links lead users to a different page or further information.
+Links lead users to a different page.

-### Required
+### Recommended

 ## Last Updated:

 ## Visual Example
 ![Link](https://github.com/bcgov/design-system/blob/master/components/link/images/link.png?raw=true)

-## Requirements
-* This component must appear on all public-facing online B.C.
-Government content and services.
-Any feedback should be directed to the feedback forum.

 ## Don't Use This when:
-* Users need to take an action on a page such as log-in or submit, use a primary button instead.
+* Users need to take an action on a page such as log-in or submit, use a [primary button](../primary_button/README.md) instead.

-## Design Protocol
+## Design Guidance
 * If your link is at the end of a paragraph or sentence make sure the linked text does not include the full stop.
-* Links should be descriptive to what is being linked.
-Do not put links in words such as "Link", "Here", or "Click Here".
-Instead link text such as "Learn more about descriptive links here".
+* Links should be describe where it leads to
+* Do not put links in words such as "Link", "Here", or "Click Here".
 [Learn more about descriptive links](https://accessibility.oregonstate.edu/descriptivelinks)
-* Links should not open a new tab or window unless nessecary.
-If so they need to give the user advanced warning to avoid disorientation especailly with screen readers.
+* Links should not open a new tab or window.
+If so they need to have the relevant icon to give the user advanced warning.
 Example below:

 ```html
 <a href="knitting.html" target="_blank">Application Portal (opens in new window)</a>